100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 The cost for business setup in Dubai depends on the business activity, business location and requirements of the visa.
 The minimum cost for mainland company registration is around AED 8000/- for the Service/Professional license and AED 14,000/- for the Commercial license.
 Other than this there will be UAE local sponsorship fees for a professional license, professional service fees for business setup consultancy firms, office rent and the visa cost as and when required.
 If an investor wants to amend the license and remove their local partner as per the new commercial companies law then it will cost around AED 5,000/- plus professional service fees.

-Before in commercial companies and industrial companies, there was a requirement of appointing UAE national minimum of 51% shares owner for LLC companies in UAE which has been changed recently and the UAE government allows 100% foreign ownership to foreign nationals in commercial companies in UAE.
+Before in commercial companies and industrial companies, there was a requirement of appointing UAE national minimum of 51% shares owner for LLC companies in UAE which has been changed recently and the UAE government allows 100% foreign ownership to foreign investors in commercial companies in UAE.
 This is a huge benefit for foreign nationals as well as the UAE government to bring more investment to the UAE.
-By having 100% ownership, foreign national does not have to depend on local UAE national for any signature or representation of the company in any government department, not required any documents of UAE national in bank KYC, no sharing of any capital or profits of the company to UAE national, same time once it’s a mainland company foreign national can take government and semi government projects, can do the business in the local market freely.
+By having 100% ownership in UAE, foreign national does not have to depend on local UAE national for any signature or representation of the company in any government department, not required any documents of UAE national in bank KYC, no sharing of any capital or profits of the company to UAE national, same time once it’s a mainland company foreign national can take government and semi government projects, can do the business in the local market freely.

-Yes, once the company is formed under the foreign national, the UAE government will issue a partner/investor visa to the foreign national which is valid for three years but it is not mandatory to stay in UAE all the time.
+Yes, once the company is formed under the foreign national, the UAE government will issue a partner/investor visa to the foreign national which is valid for two years but it is not mandatory to stay in UAE all the time.

 Not really but some terms and conditions will apply depending on business activity.

-11. Can I get permanent residency in Dubai?
+11. Can I Get Permanent Residency in Dubai?

 In the UAE, there is no tax on income or profits and one can get in touch with their tax advisor in their home country.
 The UAE government also issues tax residency certificates to avoid double taxation for foreign nationals so people can get benefits on that.

-13. Do I need to visit UAE every 6 months to retain my visa?
+13. Do I Need to Visit UAE Every 6 Months to Retain My Visa?

 No, once the visa is issued for the owner, a person can come once a year to keep the residency visa active.